rm511130/Physna_Training/README.md

    6) CP (Contingency planning): Establishing and testing business continuity strategies, as well as alternate processing and storage sides.
    7) IA (Identification and authentication): Managing credentials and setting up authentication policies and systems in place for users, devices, and services.
    8) IP (Individual participation): Obtaining consent and authorizing privacy policies and practices.
-   9) IR (Incident response): Setting up incident response training and setting up associated monitoring and reporting systems.
+   9) IR (Incident response): Setting up incident response training, setting up associated monitoring, and reporting systems.
    10) MA (Maintenance): Having an ongoing system, personnel, and tool maintenance.
    11) MP (Media protection): Securing and protecting media access, use, storage, and transportation.
-   12) PA (Privacy authorization): Setting policies for collecting, using, and sharing personally identifiable information(PII)
+   12) PA (Privacy authorization): Setting policies for collecting, using, and sharing personally identifiable information (PII)
    13) PE (Physical and environmental protection): Ensuring access to emergency power, securing physical access, and protecting against physical risk and damage.
    14) PM (Program management): Having defined strategies for risk management, insider threats, and scaling architecture.
    15) PL (Planning): Having strategies in place for comprehensive security architecture (such as defense in depth and third-party vendor security)